-The 11th Prairie Conservation and Endangered Species Conference is a forum to discuss the latest issues, information, research and trends in the conservation of prairie landscapes, species, and species at risk.
-The conference is held every three years in a Canadian Prairie Provinces.
+The 12th Prairie Conservation and Endangered Species Conference will be a forum to discuss the latest issues, information, research and trends in the conservation of prairie landscapes, species, and species at risk.
+The conference is held every three years in a Canadian Prairie Province.

 Who Should Attend?

-The conference will be promoted widely among the conservation community in western Canada, in Ottawa and in the northern Great Plains region of the U.S., and will recieve local, regional, national and international exposure.
+The conference will be promoted widely among the conservation community in western Canada, in Ottawa and in the northern Great Plains region of the U.S., and will recieve local, provincial, national and international exposure.

-The participants will include decision-makers, researchers, field personnel, consultants, industry representatives, volunteers, representatives from the public sector, NGOs, Aboriginal groups, provincial and federal environment and natural resource department staff, private organizations, community and farm-based organizations.
-All have an interest in conservation in the Great Plains region.
-An estimated 400 delegates are expected to attend.
+The participants will include decision-makers, researchers, academics, field personnel, consultants, industry representatives, volunteers, representatives from the public sector, NGOs, Aboriginal groups, provincial and federal environment and natural resource department staff, private organizations, community and farm-based organizations and interested individuals.
+It's estimated approximately 350 delegates are expected to attend.